jayjojayson/blueprint-auto-luftreiniger/README.md

 #
 English Description of the Blueprint:

+Ikea Starkvind Control – Works with Ikea Starkvind or other air purifiers.
+Tested with Starkvind.

 :blue_book:This Blueprint switches the air purifier on according to an entity, switch or switch on the device and automatically switches it off after the air value has been set.
 The time delay after the action is carried out is 3 minutes.